Boxing Equipment List

 Boxing is a unique combat sport in which two combatants will trade punches for a determined amount of time or until one of them forfeits.
 At most levels today, boxers wear some protective equipment, but it is near minimal at the professional level.
-In its early days, boxers fought "bare-knuckle" with no gloves or other protective gear.
-They would draw a circle on the ground and simply continue fighting until one contestant forfeited or was unable to continue.
+In its early days, boxers fought “bare-knuckle” with no gloves or other protective gear.
+They would draw a circle on the ground and simply continue fighting until one contestant forfeited or could not continue.

-Boxing today is a more refined version of its historical predecessor, in part thanks to some changes to the combat arena, protective gear, and development of new training equipment.
+Boxing today is a more refined version of its historical predecessor, in part thanks to some changes to the combat arena, protective gear, and the development of new training equipment.

 Boxers also have the logos of their sponsors patched to their trunks.
 For some of the most famous fights of his career, Mayweather had Swiss watch company Hublot embroidered on his trunk's waistband.